 In fact, Western fiction can be traced all the way back to James Fenimore Cooper’s Leatherstocking Tales.
 This series of five novels featuring Natty Bumppo, the child of white parents who grew up with Native Americans, was launched in 1824 with publication of The Prairie.
 Set west of the Mississippi River, it tells of the trials and tribulations of frontier living.
 It might seem dated now, but it helped launch a genre responsible for a century of classics.
-To see for yourself check our ten magnificent must reads.
+To see for yourself, check out our ten magnificent must reads.

 1. Zane Grey’s Riders of the Purple Sage (1912)